Skip to main content

 Which countries have systems like this?

-• The European Union (EU) calls its VAT prepayment system the Import One Stop Shop (IOSS) and is looking for an IOSS number in the Tax ID field.
-This system only applies to shipments that are worth 150 Euros or less—if your shipment is worth more than that, your customers will have to pay for it themselves.
-You can read more about it here.
+• The European Union (EU): The EU calls its VAT prepayment system the Import One Stop Shop (IOSS) and is looking for an IOSS number in the Tax ID field.

 • If you use the eCommerce marketplace Etsy, Etsy will automatically collect GST on your behalf for orders made by your Australian customers and build it into the purchase price 👌